leobudima/elogii-blog/content/flat-rate-shipping-cheaper-shipping-for-e-commerce.md

 8\. [**Click & Collect: Buy Online, Pick-Up in Store**](https://elogii.com/blog/click-and-collect/)

 9\. [**Reverse Logistics**](https://elogii.com/blog/reverse-logistics-and-ecommerce-returns/): When eCommerce Return Costs Go Down, Profits Go Up

+## See how it works in action

+[**_eLogii_**](https://elogii.com/) _is an end-to-end cloud-based delivery management platform.
+Our powerful solution solves the biggest challenges of modern distribution and field service businesses, including: route optimization, planning and execution._

+[**_BOOK YOUR DEMO_**](https://elogii.com/book-demo) _in less than 2 minutes.
+Fill out a quick form and one of our experts will get in touch with you to show you how our solution works in action.
+The demo is tailored specifically to your business needs._

+_Start saving time and money in your operations today!_